syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ## Disable the row highlighting

-The DataGrid supports to highlight the rows when mouse hover over it.
-By default, hovering is enabled for the desktop platforms.
-You can disable highlighting by using the `SfDataGrid.highlightRowOnHover` property.
+By default, row highlighting on hovering support is enabled for the web and desktop platforms.
+You can disable the row highlighting by setting the `SfDataGrid.highlightRowOnHover` property as `false`.

-N> The default value of `highlightRowOnHover` is 'true'.

 {% tabs %}
 {% highlight Dart %}